Axion contribution to the mass-radius relation of neutron stars: Abstract

 \section{Abstract}

-A phenomenological Lagrangian for the interaction between a pseudo-scalar (axion-like) field and massive fermions is considered.
-At high density and non-zero temperature axions can be produced thermally through bremsstrahlung.
-We compute the equation of state for a static spherical cold compact object and investigate the numerical solutions of the Tolman-Oppenheimer-Volkoff equations.
-Causality of the obtained solutions sets a strict limitation on the possible values for the interaction constant.
-This allows us to quantify the influence of the axions on the mass-radius dependence for static spherical stars.
-Our model predicts measurable effects in the properties of the neutron star and can be easily adapted for KSVZ or DFSZ axions.
+An effective Lagrangian for the interaction between a pseudo-scalar (axion-like) field and massive fermions is considered.
+At high density and non-zero temperature axions can be produced through bremsstrahlung.
+If the axion-neutron interaction is greater than a certain value we can have a mean free path smaller than the size of a neutron star.
+The influence of such trapped axions on the mass-radius function of the neutron star is investigated by solving numerically the Tolman-Oppenheimer-Volkoff equations.
+We show that causality limits the applicability of the trapping regime.
+We find specific ranges of central densities and temperatures of a neutron star for which axions give a conspicuous contribution to the neutron-star mass.
+For other densities and temperatures axions do not have a significant effect on the structure of a neutron star.
+Since we use an effective approach our results can be easily applied to specific axion models.